In our current bathroom makeover, I decided to add DIY built in bathroom shelves and a cabinet to add some much needed extra storage!

 Also, I added a magnetic door catch to the inside of the door so it stopped in the correct spot.
 But, since our door is installed a bit crooked due to the opening not being square, I plan on ordering a custom overlay door to replace it with and using overlay hinges to make it look better!
 Something to consider if you want an easier door installation!

-Update: After using inset European hinges on our DIY bathroom vanity with doors and DIY built in cabinet for our entryway, I would recommend using them instead because they can be adjusted for a better door fit once installed!
+Update: After using inset European hinges on our DIY bathroom vanity with doors, DIY wall cabinet, and DIY built in cabinet for our entryway, I would recommend using them instead because they can be adjusted for a better door fit once installed!

 And that’s it!
 I love how our DIY built in bathroom shelves and cabinet turned out overall though!